anandf/openshift-gitops-cookbook/source-hydrator/README.md

 ## Prerequisites
 - OpenShift Cluster with v4.16 or later
 - The OpenShift CLI binary (oc) is installed and available in your system's PATH.
 - gomplate binary is installed and available in your system's PATH.
-If not it can be installed via `brew install gomplate`.
+If not it can be installed via the below options

+    Option 1: Using brew install on MacOS and Linux
+    ```shell
+    brew install gomplate
+    ```
+    Option 2: Using Go install  (all OS)
+    ```shell
+    go install github.com/hairyhenderson/gomplate/v4/cmd/gomplate@latest
+    export PATH=$PATH:$GOPATH/bin
+    ```
+    Option 3: Using docker/podman for running without any local installation
+    ```shell
+    alias gomplate="$DOCKER run hairyhenderson/gomplate:stable"
+    gomplate help
+    ```
 ## Installation of OpenShift GitOps

 ### Create the namespace